Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Gravity filter systems have become very popular over the past few years.
 These types of water systems use solid block carbon filters.

 Solid block carbon filters can remove VOCs, herbicides, and pesticides.
-And some high-quality solid block carbon filters can remove nitrates, fluoride, parasites, heavy metals, chromium 6, and more.
+Some high-quality solid block carbon filters can also remove nitrates, fluoride, parasites, heavy metals, chromium 6, and more.

-There are a few issues with these types of filters.
-The upfront cost can be rather pricey.
-They cost $200 or more and they usually only come with basic filters.
-Most of the time you will have to buy extra filters to filter out additional contaminants like fluoride.
+There are a few issues with these types of water filters.
+The upfront cost can be rather pricey—typically $200 or more.
+They usually only come with basic filters, and you must buy extra filters to filter out additional contaminants like fluoride.

-I haven’t done the math but from my research, I do believe this type of water filter system would still be cheaper than bottled water in the long run.
+I haven’t done the math, but based on my research, this type of water filter system would still be cheaper than bottled water in the long run.

-This type of water filter system is quite large and is made to go on the countertop.
-So it does take up extra space and requires constant refilling.
+This type of water filter system is quite large and is made for the countertop.
+It takes up extra space and requires constant refilling.

-In my search for the best water filtration system for my family, I almost bought the Berkey.
-But after doing some more digging I decided not to after learning about recent reports and articles alleging the ineffectiveness of the filters.
+While searching for the best water filtration system for my family, I almost bought the Berkey.
+However, after doing some additional research, I decided not to after learning about recent reports and articles alleging the filters’ ineffectiveness.

-I know there are people who absolutely love their Berkey and think it’s the greatest.
-But for me not only was I worried about the counter space it would take up and having to constantly refill it, but the effectiveness of the filters was definitely a huge concern as well.
+I know some people absolutely love their Berkey and think it’s the greatest.
+However, I was not only worried about the counter space it would take up and having to refill it constantly, but the effectiveness of the filters was definitely a huge concern for me as well.

-And unless I did my own independent testing which would be very expensive, there would be no way of knowing if the dangerous contaminants in the water were truly being filtered out.
+Unless I conducted my own independent testing, which would be very expensive, I would not know if the dangerous contaminants in the water were truly being filtered out.

-So I decided that spending hundreds of dollars on a filtration system that I wasn’t 100% confident worked, probably wasn’t the wisest decision.
+So, I decided that spending hundreds of dollars on a filtration system that I wasn’t 100% confident worked was probably not the wisest decision.

 Pros: